ChatterjeeGroup-ISTA/PolyHorn/README.md

 The input syntax of PolyHorn follows the SMTLIB syntax:

  - `(declare-const [var name] Real)` is used for defining new unknown variables.
- - `(assert phi)` is used for adding either (i) a quantifier free constraint on the unknown variables, or (ii) a pCHC of the following form:
+ - `(assert phi)` is used for adding either (i) a quantifier free constraint on the unknown variables, or (ii) a PHC of the following form:
  ```
  (assert (forall ((variable type) ... ) (=> phi psi) ))
  ```